djblanc360/dev-daryl-blancaflor-q3-2024/README.md

 `nav.js` file in `components/header/nav.js` while running `npm run dev` should create a `header_nav.js` file in `assets/` then reference any changes from the `components/header/nav.js` file.

+## Symlink Build Feature
+- symbolic link reversal on `npm run reverse-symlinks` when its time to build to a store such as on `shopify theme share`.

+### Example Development to Production Process
+1.
+run `npm run dev`
+- original file `components/sections/product.liquid` creates a symbolic link to `sections/product.liquid`
+- when pushing to github ,`components/sections/product.liquid` has the code and `sections/product.liquid` has the reference to `components/sections/product.liquid`

+2.
+terminate `npm run dev`
+- when viewing on shopify store, will just see a string local file reference to `components/sections/product.liquid`

+3.
+on `npm run build` or `shopify theme share`
+- run `reverse-symlinks.js`
+- so now `sections/product.liquid` has the code and `components/sections/product.liquid` has the reference to `sections/product.liquid`
+- when viewing on shopify store, should see actual content of `product.liquid`

+4.
+if need to make changes, run `npm run dev`
+- when viewing `components/sections/product.liquid`, it should have the code to make changes

 ## Promotions Feature
 - Organized into global section, each block is a promotion.
 - All promotions are stored in the window for use in admin schema settings that accept JavaScript expressions.